PrimeTimeTran/next-blog/data/blog/closure.md

 ### 7. Add Middlewares(2) to grab token from request headers & decode the user object out of the payload

+Run reuseable logic for each inbound request.
+Read the token from the header.

 ```ts
 // server/middlewares/00.headers.global.js
 export default defineEventHandler((e) => {